Introduction

 The Lord’s teaching about anger and the inner disposition beneath outward acts appears in the Sermon on the Mount, where Jesus connects murder and unjust anger to the heart.
 Consider also how Paul contrasts works of the flesh with the fruit of the Spirit, calling believers to a renewed way of life.
 Scripture urges restraint while insisting on justice and defense of the oppressed, and it recognizes that not every conflict is merely physical but often moral and spiritual.

-Ye have heard that it was said by them of old time, Thou shalt not kill; and whosoever shall kill shall be in danger of the judgment:
+21Ye have heard that it was said by them of old time, Thou shalt not kill; and whosoever shall kill shall be in danger of the judgment: 22But I say unto you, That whosoever is angry with his brother without a cause shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire.

-Be ye angry, and sin not: let not the sun go down upon your wrath:
+26Be ye angry, and sin not: let not the sun go down upon your wrath: 27Neither give place to the devil.

 Dreams in the Biblical Tradition